splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 If you hover over a metric name a tooltip opens that provides information about the metric:

-* metric name
+* Metric name
-* description and type
+* Description and type
-* time of creation
+* Time of creation
-* number of time series
+* Number of time series